 - To improve eye health and vision for all and eliminate avoidable blindness and visual impairment in Europe.

-- To create a harmonised professional and educational system for optometry and optics based on the European Diploma in Optometry and Optics.
+- To create a harmonised professional and educational system for optometry and optics based on the European Diploma in Optometry and the Qualification in Optics.

 - To develop the scope of practice for optometrists and opticians to the degree that the same high standards apply and are mutually recognised in all European countries